Skip to primary navigation Skip to content Skip to footer

 Harbor Seals

-The most common seal in Maine, and in fact the world, is the Harbor Seal.
+The most common seal in Maine (and the entire world) is the harbor seal.
 Harbor seals are identified by their small round heads, large eyes, and short snouts.
-They are often referred to as “sea dogs” or “sea pups” because of their similarity in appearance to a Lab or Retriever, and their curious attitude.
-This adorable nickname is where the name of Portland’s Minor League Baseball team, and their mascot Slugger, comes from!
-Harbor Seals pup in spring or early summer, then spend the rest of the summer gathered in colonies as the babies grow and put on layers of blubber.
+They are often referred to as “sea dogs” or “sea pups” because of their similarity in appearance to a Labrador Retriever and their curious attitude.
+Harbor seals pup in spring or early summer, then spend the rest of the summer gathered in colonies as the babies grow and put on layers of blubber.
 In the winter they separate and will live either solitarily or in small family groups.
-When not basking on rocks, Harbor Seals are most likely to be seen popping up a few boat lengths behind or beside a paddler, in order to check out those strange looking crafts.
-Harbor Seals mainly eat fish, crustaceans, and shellfish.
-Harbor Seals are a mix of brown and gray, with speckling of different colors and shades, which gives them a thoroughly mottled appearance.
-When wet their coloring tends to blend into a single color, as opposed to observations made while they are resting on shore.
-Adults tend to be around 5 or 6 feet long and weigh anywhere from 150 to 400 lbs.
+When not basking on rocks, harbor seals are most likely to be seen popping up a few boat lengths behind or beside a paddler, in order to check out those strange-looking crafts.
+Harbor seals mainly eat fish, crustaceans, and shellfish, and adults reach an average length of five to six feet, weighing anywhere from 150 to 400 lbs.
+As for coloring, they tend to be a mix of brown and gray, with speckling of different colors and shades, which gives them a thoroughly mottled appearance.

 Gray Seal close up - note the horse face